insolar/insolar/docker/README.md

    mandatory
 * `keys.json` - keys - private/public keys, mandatory
 * `insolar.yaml` - configuration file for insolar.
-It'll be backuped at first run and all needed fields would be overwrited (look at genconfig.go for more information), optional.
+It'll be backuped at first run and all needed fields will be overwritten (look at genconfig.go for more information), optional.
 Default one would be created if it's not passed.
 * `genesis` (???)